NextGenContributions/django-ninja-crudl/CONTRIBUTING.md

 ### Discuss your changes

 If you are planning to make a significant change, it is a good idea to discuss it first with the project authors.
-You can open an issue to discuss your changes or discuss it with other contributors the project's discussion channels.
+You can open an issue to discuss your changes or discuss it with other contributors in one of [the project's discussion channels](README.md#Get-help-support-or-discuss).

 ### Implement your changes